omerShahar1/oop_ex4/README.md

 # Game class
-* the game object represent the current game status. the game includes ArrayList of the game pokemon, HashMap of the agents, the Algo object (from the DirectedWeightedGraphAlgorithms interface) , the Client object of the current scenario and a boolean "stop the game". (all have get functions)
+* the game object represent the current game status. the game includes ArrayList of the game pokemon, HashMap of the agents, the Algo object (from the DirectedWeightedGraphAlgorithms interface) , the Client object of the current scenario, a boolean "stop the game" to represent when we pressed the stop button in the gui.
 * we have 1 constructor. it recieve the Client object and create a new game with out any pokemons or agents (yet).
 * the function setGraph will recieve a json string, and use the pre-made Algo constructor to create a new Algo and Graph.
 * the function updateAgent recieve json string represent the new order of our agents and update the agents in the game.